Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 Langflow centers around an intuitive, flexible interface for creating AI agents and MCP servers visually.
 This is built on top of Python and offers developers a streamlined experience for outputting custom agents, while still retaining some of the power of custom code.

 It's a particularly strong offering in terms of integration options.
-LangFlow offers hundreds of pre-built connectors, with a particularly impressive range of data sources, development tools, and other AI platforms.
+LangFlow offers hundreds of pre-built connectors, with a particularly impressive range of data sources, development tools, and other AI systems.

 We can also use Langflow as both an MCP client and server, which could be useful in a range of scenarios.
 Every Langflow project runs a separate MCP server, making our workflows callable as tools from any other MCP-compatible client.

 #### Cons

 As we said earlier, Langflow is better thought of as a low-code AI agent builder, with the option to use custom Python across the platform.
-While this is optional, it could still mean that some coding skills are useful to get the most out of the platform.
+While this is optional, it could still mean that some coding skills are useful to get the most out of it.

 So, we might want to look elsewhere for a strictly no-code AI agent builder.